loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 Laying Out Multiple Covers on a Single Sheet
 ############################################

-In this step, you will add images that will appear on the outside front covers, then you will add the information files that go on the inside of the front covers.
+In this section, you will add images that will appear on the outside front covers, then you will add the information files that go on the inside of the front covers.

 Requirements
 ============